AuthenticPaulMeyers/AuthenticPaulMeyers/README.md

 ## 👋 Hi there,
-### My name is Paul Meyers and am a web developer based in Blantyre, Malawi.
+### My name is Paul Meyers and am a backend web developer based in Blantyre, Malawi.

 ## Interests
 * I am interested in learning new things that involves tech and software development.